This project is sponsored by Arrow Fastener.

-As the end of September was nearing, I got this crazy idea in my head that I was going to upcycle an old thrifted fish bowl into a DIY candy dispenser.
+I got this crazy idea in my head that I was going to repurpose a thrifted fish bowl into a DIY candy dispenser.
 You know how we do here at Thrift Diving: it’s fun to find new uses for things!

 Actually, the idea was more like, “Hmmm….I think I’m going to make a DIY candy dispenser….” but I really had no idea how I was going to do it.
 I just figured a fishbowl would work pretty good, although I hadn’t seen it done before.